OpenIndustryCloud/OIC-Platform/doc/architecture.md

 # Continuous Integration

-We use [GitLab CI CE](https://about.gitlab.com/) for early stage project and the Enterprise Edition (EE) for internal / private projects.
+We use [Jenkins](https://jenkins.io/) for all CI processes.

 In addition, we recommend using [Draft](https://github.com/Azure/draft) for developers.

 # Packaging / Continuous Deployment

-We use a combination of GitLab and [Helm](https://github.com/kubernetes/helm) to package applications and deploy them to K8s
+We use a combination of Jenkins and [Helm](https://github.com/kubernetes/helm) to package applications and deploy them to K8s.

 # Docker Registry